Outrage as Tigres score two goals against protesting Veracruz players who stood still for three minutes | Goal.com

 A minute later, Andre-Pierre Gignac doubled Tigres' lead and although Veracruz soon started to play, they were soon 3-0 down thanks to another Vargas strike.

-Tigres suffered a blow shortly before the half-hour mark when Vargas was sent off and Veracruz ended on a high note when substitute Colin Kazim-Richards scored in the final moments.
+Tigres suffered a blow shortly before the half-hour mark when Jesus Duenas was sent off, and Veracruz ended on a high note when substitute Colin Kazim-Richards scored in the final moments.

 The home side made their disappointment clear at full-time as several players sarcastically applauded their opponents while they walked off the field, clearly incredulous at Tigres' decision to score the opening two goals of the game.